kendallstrautman/brevifolia-gatsby-tinacms/README.md

 ## Project Structure

-- Site-level configuration is stored in `config.json` so it can be exposed to Forestry.
+- Site-level configuration is stored in `config.json`.
 This file is loaded in the `gatsby-config.js` to configure Gatsby and all it to be accessible via siteMetaData in your graphql queries.
 - Access any of Gatsby's [browser api's](https://www.gatsbyjs.org/docs/browser-apis/) via the `gatsby-browser.js`, or load global styles etc.
 - Add and access plugin options or siteMetaData via `gatsby-config.js`
 - Access Gatsby's [node api's](https://www.gatsbyjs.org/docs/node-apis/) via `gatsby-node.js`.
 This is where the creation of new blog pages or nodes is handled.